Wednesday, 1 July 2009

 "What are you doing in there?" and so on and on and on.

-Plus, you mainly have to eat what you're given and there is little sympathy for your delicate and ever changing palette even when you experience a spiritual epiphany whilst watching TV secretly one day in your blacked out bedroom and become unable to stomach meat and dairy for almost a whole month!
+Plus, you mainly have to eat what you're given and there is little sympathy for your delicate and ever changing palette even when you experience a spiritual epiphany watching TV secretly one day in your blacked out bedroom and become unable to stomach meat and dairy for almost a whole month!
 Agh, it's so unfair!

 My advice, dear youthful reader, is to stop striving in agonising vain to make your school days the fabled 'best days of your life'.
 Just get through them as best as you can and hope that there are better times to come.
-If handled correctly, school days can see you in good stead for the real fun part of your life - adulthood but they will amount to the steepest learning curve you will ever experience.
+If handled correctly, school days can see you in good stead for the real fun part of your life - adulthood.
+But they will amount to the steepest learning curve you will ever experience.

 This will not seem like good news (because it isn't) but whether you feel as though you are courageously climbing up or constantly slipping down the curve of essential learning, there will be no poles capable of sustaining you satisfactorily.
 You will fall.
 You will break a limb or two.
 Hopefully you'll break a heart or two, including your own.
 Life will be generally difficult and fraught with all kinds of danger.